TheSarth-sea/AquaSense/README.md

 # Project Modules

-## 1. Authentication Module
+## Authentication Module

-This module manages user authentication and access control.
-It verifies user credentials and ensures that only authorized users can access specific parts of the system.
+This module handles user authentication and access control.
+It ensures that only authorized users can access system functionalities.

-## 2. Admin Module
+## Admin Module

-The admin module allows administrators to manage the system.
-Administrators can view and manage water consumption data and oversee system operations.
+The admin module allows administrators to manage the system and monitor water usage information.
+It provides tools for managing and reviewing system data.

-## 3. Dashboard Module
+## Dashboard Module

-The dashboard provides a visual overview of water usage data.
-It presents information in a structured and easy-to-understand format, allowing administrators to monitor trends and system activity.
+The dashboard displays important information related to water usage in a structured format.
+It helps users analyze water consumption and monitor system activity.

-## 4. Water Monitoring Module
+## Water Monitoring Module

-This module handles the tracking and management of water usage data.
-It allows the system to record consumption details and make them available for analysis through the dashboard.
+This module is responsible for tracking and storing water usage data.
+It allows the system to maintain records of water consumption for monitoring and analysis.

 ---

 # APIs Used / Integrated

-The system uses **custom REST APIs** created using Express.js to allow communication between the frontend and backend.
+AquaSense uses **custom REST APIs** developed using Express.js to allow communication between the frontend and backend.

-Example API endpoints:
+Example API endpoints include:

 * `POST /api/auth/login` – Handles user authentication
-* `GET /api/admin/data` – Retrieves data for the admin dashboard
+* `GET /api/admin/data` – Retrieves dashboard information
-* `POST /api/water` – Stores water usage information
+* `POST /api/water` – Stores water usage data

-These APIs follow standard HTTP methods to ensure clear communication between system components.
+These APIs follow standard HTTP methods to enable efficient communication between the system components.

 ---